vodik/powersave/README.md

 ## powersave

+My configuration for maximizing the battery life on my Thinkpad T430.

-A systemd service file and utilizes to set certain powersaving features on boot (screw consuming more power just because I'm on AC).
+Included here is a systemd service file, various config-lets and a few utilities to set or control certain power saving features.
+I set as much as I can statically on boot; I think its silly to increase power consumption simply because I'm on AC power.

+A `PKGBUILD` is included as a convenience.

 ### powersave.service